ndming/torpedo/README.md

 ```shell
 cmake --install build
 ```
-If performing build inside a Conda environment, the installation is automatically set to the default `CONDA_PREFIX` path unless `CMAKE_INSTALL_PREFIX` is overridden during CMake configuration.
+If performing build inside a Conda environment, the installation path is automatically set to `CONDA_PREFIX` unless `CMAKE_INSTALL_PREFIX` is explicitly set during CMake configuration.

 ### Debug build
 To configure for Debug build, define the `-DCMAKE_BUILD_TYPE` as `Debug`: